UK inflation hits 40 year high of 9.1% in May

 The ONS stated that inflation "would last have been higher around 1982, where estimates range from nearly 11% in January down to approximately 6.5% in December".

-An ONS spokesman added that while it does not forecast when prices will come down, the "slowing economy" will take "pressure off prices" over medium term.
+An ONS spokesperson added that while it does not forecast when prices will come down, the "slowing economy" will take "pressure off prices" over medium term.

 Industry reaction: Bank of England rate rise only pushing problems further down the line

-Paul Craig, portfolio manager at Quilter Investors, commented: "While the rate of growth in the inflation rate may have slowed, we have plenty warnings that this is not the peak.
+Paul Craig, portfolio manager at Quilter Investors, said: "While the rate of growth in the inflation rate may have slowed, we have plenty warnings that this is not the peak.

-Sarah Pennells, consumer finance specialist at Royal London, commented that a "battle" was afoot to try and keep inflation "in check" and so far the BoE was falling behind.
+Sarah Pennells, consumer finance specialist at Royal London, added that a "battle" was afoot to try and keep inflation "in check" and so far the BoE was falling behind.

 "The pressure from increased costs means people have already adjusted their spending in order to cope with the cost of living squeeze.
 The worry is prices will continue to rise to 11%, later this year, which will put further pressure on many people's budgets."